 • In its most severe forms, holoprosencephaly is lethal; in milder forms, prolonged survival is possible but may require specialized, long-term care.

-• Causes are diverse and include teratogens (maternal diabetes mellitus, ethyl alcohol), chromosomal abnormalities (most often trisomy 13), and gene mutations (most commonly SHH, SIX3, ZIC2, and TGIF), with gene-environmental interactions hypothesized.
+• Causes are diverse and include teratogens (maternal diabetes mellitus, ethyl alcohol, cholesterol requirements for hedgehog signalling), chromosomal abnormalities (most often trisomy 13), and gene mutations (most commonly SHH, SIX3, ZIC2, and TGIF), with gene-environmental interactions hypothesized.
+Most mutations occur de novo, and nearly three-quarters of cases do not have a genetic cause.

 Historical note and terminology

 The earliest references to holoprosencephaly were from ancient mythology and generally involved cyclopic individuals.
 A race of fanciful, 1-eyed people, the Arimaspi, was referred to in the times of Herodotus, Pliny, and St. Augustine.

 These writings presumably had a basis in fact, for cyclopia occurs naturally in humans and a variety of animals.
 During the 16th and 17th centuries, several of the natural philosophers described cyclopic individuals, but these were still pictured with both real and imaginary features.
 The late 18th and 19th centuries brought more accurate portrayals.
 Sommering's atlas contains a precise line drawing of a full-term hydrocephalic cranium with a rudimentary, single nostril nose; olfactory nerves were absent (Sommering 1791).
 In 1832, Isidore Geoffrey Saint-Hilaire produced a detailed if somewhat arbitrary morphological classification of holoprosencephaly, the "cyclocephalians," whose details remain largely valid today (Geoffrey Saint-Hilaire 1832; Souza et al 1990).
 Taruffi reworked Geoffrey Saint-Hilaire's scheme, using a now defunct term, "hypoproso-aplasia" (Taruffi 1891).